© www.utopianature.com 2006-2008

 also known as "canyonlands," and are intermediate between

-brushlands off the plateau, and the "top" of the plateau.
+brushlands south of (below) the plateau, and the "top" of the plateau.

-as each having some of their own unique flavors.
+ecosystems, as well as having some of their own unique flavors.

-In fact, each canyon is unique, the Sabinal being
+In fact, each canyon or drainage is unique, the Sabinal being

 the broadest, flattest, and most brush-country like,